 EpiPens should not be cloudy or out of date.
 They should last at least 12 months from time of purchase from a pharmacy and have an expiry date printed on them.
 It is the parent/carer's responsibility to supply the pupil's EpiPen to the school and to replace it before it expires.
+It is recommended that a designated staff member, such as the senior first aider, should regularly check the EpiPen at the beginning or end of each term.
+At least a month before its expiry date, the designated staff member should send a written reminder to the parents/carers to replace the EpiPen.
 Adopting the practice of returning the EpiPen to the family at the end of each term is suggested.
 Return or replacement of the EpiPen should take place when the pupil recommences school in the new term.